ddeutils/ddedocs/docs/basics/database/db-denormalization-form.md

 #### Vertical partitioning

-or **Column Splitting**.
+**Vertical partitioning** or **Column Splitting**.
 In Vertical partitioning, We distribute table attributes across multiple partitions with primary key duplicated for each partition to make reconstructing of original table easier.
 We partition our table based on frequently used attributes and rarely used attributes.

 We need to use this approach When some columns are frequently accessed more than other columns, To reduce table header size, And retrieve only the required attributes.

-> **Warning**: \
+!!! warning

-> In case you have multiple requirements that needs the data combined you will
-> have to join the tables again which will cause performance problems.
+    In case you have multiple requirements that needs the data combined you will have to join the tables again which will cause performance problems.

-## Materialized Views
+### Materialized Views

 **Materialized Views** can improve performance and decrease time-consuming significantly, by using it to precomputing and store the result of costly queries like join and aggregation as **view** in your storage disk for future usage.

-> **Note**: \
-> Materialized View is all about run one time, and read many times.
+Materialized View is all about run one time, and read many times.

 When you need to use a query frequently, you can store it as materialized view, So in the future, you can retrieve the result of your query directly from the view